 <! img src="https://www.sloperama.com/pix/kindaitomLC3z.jpg" width="150" title="Click to visit the Q&A board!">

 Sloper, from "Kindai Majan" (2007年10月1日 issue, in the comic strip "愉快な人々," by artist 有元美保.

-Color and pandemic mask added by Sloper, who recently started wearing the mask again because Delta variant.
+Color and pandemic mask added by Sloper, who still wears it because new variants.

 In my volunteer activity as a moderator on a game development forum, I see a lot of unwelcome behavior.
 Blatant spams of all sorts.
 SEO types starting off with an innocent-seeming post (maybe a new thread with a legitimate game dev question, or maybe a bland response in an existing thread) who then come back later and insert commercial links into their post.
 Job-hunting posts.
 Recruiter posts.
 Composers who post "hire me!" posts in a forum where other composers share composing tips and freelancing tips with one another.
 (Those other composers do not need to hire any composers!
 What are you thinking?)
 Members who enjoy arguing about everything, or start arguments because they enjoy the drama caused ("trolls").
 Name-calling.
 Dumb questions, somebody asking something that they could find out by using Google, or a question so broad and unfocused that it would take a thick book to answer completely.

 But lately the forum has received a spate of questions similar to each other (different new members asking the same question), or questions out of the blue.